grig23/primetime.en/help/AccountIQ/dashboard.md

 ### Sharing level {#sharing-level}

-The sharing level gauge shows the percentage of all your subscriber accounts that are shared, during the selected time frame.
+The sharing level gauge shows the percentage of all your subscriber accounts (in the defined segment) that are shared, during the selected time frame.

 A value calculated based on an average of the sharing probability computed for every account in the set of selected MVPDs that has streamed from a one of the selected Programmer Channels during the selected time frame.

 ![](assets/sharing-level.png)

-The Trend indicator shows the change in
+The Trend indicator shows the percentage change in the value of the metric in from the previous time frame.

 **Usage from shared accounts**

+This gauge informs about the usage in percentage from the shared accounts in the defined segment.

 ![](assets/usage-4mshared-accounts.png)